pl31/heroku-buildpack-conda/README.md

 ## Python version

-If you want to use a special python version, you should fix it in your environment.yml:
+If you want to use a special python version, you should set it in your environment.yml:

 ```
 name: root